deepppl/evaluation/README.md

 ```

-The script `results_analysis.py` can be used analyse the results.
+The script `results_analysis.py` can be used to analyze the results.
+Option `--logdir` specifies the repository containing the log files (default `./logs`).

 ```
 python results_analysis.py